-On Wednesday afternoon, the 23-year old Atlanta rapper Salma Conteh, who goes by Salma Slims restaurant in the Barneys Downtown store.
+On Wednesday afternoon, the 23-year old Atlanta rapper Salma Conteh, who goes by Salma Slims (for her slender frame), tucked a napkin into her skin-tight dress and devoured a plate of spaghetti at Freds restaurant in the Barneys Downtown store.
 She requested a "sweet tea," and the waitress frowned.
 None of their teas were sweetened.
 "We're not in the South anymore," Slims's agent, who was present, mumbled under her breath.

 Despite her sweet appearance, Slims can put it down.
 Born in the U.S. to Muslim immigrants who not only disapproved of music, but struggled to make ends meet, she learned how to sate her own appetite.
 In her recently released mixtape, "The Diary of Salma Slims," her lyrics about high-end designer fashions flow together with lines about growing up an "Islamic girl."